Women in Ministry

 The message of redemption has been carried to remote parts of the world through the ministry of dedicated, Spirit-filled men and women.
 A believer’s divine calling via gifts and anointing should give rise to his or her ministry.

-Sermon on Women in Ministry (click the picture below)
+Sermon on Women in Ministry (Video Below)

 Questions & Comments Welcomed: